 It isn’t a pampering kind of place like the Four Seasons, where members of staff treat you like royalty.
 It’s more of a family affair.
 Many of the employees live on the 42 acres and do what they do with love.
 Don’t expect phony smiles and “yes sir”s.
 Do expect genuine enthusiasm for sharing the experience.

 The four main buildings house 13 rooms with shared common areas in each.
 Besides those main rooms, the property has added five studio cabins.
 There’s no electricity in the cabins, and the bathroom and kitchen are located in a nearby barn where live-in staff also spend their time.
 Although we heard the cabins referred to as “similar to camping,” we have to say that they’re much more than that and an absolute delight.
 Screened-in entrances mean you wake up to an expansive horizon and sunrise.
 Located right near the farm and sharing areas means you get to know the people who have dedicated time to the beauty surrounding you.
 We understand this might not be everyone’s idea of a Hawai‘i vacation, but if you want a little more interaction and a little less servitude, we think very highly of this place.
 Some of the “inclusions” you don’t get with the cabin rentals (like housekeeping), but you still get to explore the grounds and swim in the waterfall pool.

 This place is also designed for buy-outs.
 If you’ve got a large group, business or family, they have the ability to accommodate.
-Cabins start around $89 standard.
-Rooms range from 365 sq. ft. to over 1,200 sq. ft. for the Residence Suite and start around $239, and premium rooms (meaning either with waterfall view or suite) around $499.
+Available are cabins, rooms range from 365 sq. ft. to over 1,200 sq. ft. for the Residence Suite, and premium rooms (meaning either with waterfall view or suite).
 Prices are based on two people and vary quite a bit based on the time of year.
-It’s $50 per extra person.
+They do charge extra for more people.
 Cabins have a 3-night minimum.